anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS.md

 ---

-# 40) Tap the device that was published with the [Indigo Alexa Plugin](https://wiki.indigodomo.com/doku.php?id=indigo_2022.2_documentation:plugins:alexa) at step 16 & 29
+# 40) Tap the device that was published with the [Indigo Alexa Plugin](https://wiki.indigodomo.com/doku.php?id=indigo_2022.2_documentation:plugins:alexa) at step 16 and was used at step 29

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/43-Alexa%20app%20-%20Select%20Loft%20Test%20Echo.jpeg)